percona/pmm/docs/details/commands/pmm-admin.md

 --enable-all-collectors --disable-collectors=topmetrics
 ```

-###### Limit dbStats, collStats and indexStats
+###### Limit `dbStats`, `collStats` and `indexStats`

-By default, PMM decides the limit for the number of collections to monitor the collStats and indexStats collectors.
+By default, PMM decides the limit for the number of collections to monitor the `collStats` and `indexStats` collectors.

-You can also set an additional limit for the collStats, indexStats, dbStats, and topmetrics collectors with the --max-collections-limit parameter.
+You can also set an additional limit for the `collStats`, `indexStats`, `dbStats`, and `topmetrics` collectors with the `--max-collections-limit` parameter.

 Set the value of the parameter `--max-collections-limit` to:

-- 0: which indicates that collStats and indexStats can handle unlimited collections.
+- 0: which indicates that `collStats` and `indexStats` can handle unlimited collections.
-- n, which indicates that collStats and indexStats can handle <=n collections.
-If the limit is crossed - exporter stops collecting monitoring data for the collStats and indexStats collectors.
+- n, which indicates that `collStats` and `indexStats` can handle <=n collections.
+If the limit is crossed - exporter stops collecting monitoring data for the `collStats` and `indexStats` collectors.
 - -1 (default) doesn't need to be explicitly set.
 It indicates that PMM decides how many collections it would monitor, currently <=200 (subject to change).

-To further limit collections to monitor, enable collStats and indexStats for some databases or collections:
+To further limit collections to monitor, enable `collStats` and `indexStats` for some databases or collections:

-- Specify the databases and collections that collStats and indexStats will use to collect data using the parameter `--stats-collections`.
-This parameter receives a comma-separated list of namespaces in the form `database[.collection]`.
+- Specify the databases and collections that `collStats` and `indexStats` will use to collect data using the parameter `--stats-collections`.
+This parameter receives a comma-separated list of name spaces in the form `database[.collection]`.

 ###### Examples